Tertiary sector

-The tertiary sector of the economy, generally known as the service sector, is the third of the three economic sectors in the three-sector model (also known as the economic cycle).
-The others are the primary sector (raw materials) and the secondary sector (manufacturing).

-The tertiary sector consists of the provision of services instead of end products.
-Services (also known as "intangible goods") include attention, advice, access, experience and affective labor.
-The production of information has been long regarded as a service, but some economists now attribute it to a fourth sector, called the quaternary sector.
+In economics, the tertiary sector (also known as the service sector) is the economic sector which comprises the provision of services as opposed to the manufacture of finished goods.
+Services (also known as "intangible goods") include attention, advice, access, experience and affective labour.

 The tertiary sector involves the provision of services to other businesses as well as to final consumers.
-Services may involve the transport, distribution and sale of goods from a producer to a consumer, as may happen in wholesaling and retailing, pest control or entertainment.
+Services may involve the transport, distribution and sale of goods from a producer to a consumer, as may happen in wholesaling and retailing, pest control or financial services.
 The goods may be transformed in the process of providing the service, as happens in the restaurant industry.
 However, the focus is on people by interacting with them and serving the customers rather than transforming the physical goods.
+The production of information has been long regarded as a service, but some economists now attribute it to a fourth sector, called the quaternary sector.

 Difficulty of definition

 It is sometimes hard to determine whether a given company is part of the secondary or the tertiary sector.
-It is not only companies that have been classified as part of a sector in some schemes, since governments and their services (such as the police or military), as well as nonprofit organizations (such as charities or research associations), can also be seen as part of that sector.
+It is not only for-profit companies that make up the sector in some schemes, but also governments and government agencies (such as the police or military) and nonprofit organizations (such as charities or research associations) that provide services.

-In order to classify a business as a service, one can use classification systems such as the United Nations' International Standard Industrial Classification standard, the United States' Standard Industrial Classification (SIC) code system and its new replacement, the North American Industrial Classification System (NAICS), the Statistical Classification of Economic Activities in the European Community (NACE) in the EU and similar systems elsewhere.
-These governmental classification systems have a first-level of hierarchy that reflects whether the economic goods are tangible or intangible.
+To classify a business as a service, one can use a classification system such as the United Nations' International Standard Industrial Classification, the North American Industrial Classification System (NAICS), the Statistical Classification of Economic Activities in the European Community (NACE) or similar systems elsewhere.
+These governmental classification systems have a first level of hierarchy that reflects whether the economic goods are tangible or intangible.

 For purposes of finance and market research, market-based classification systems such as the Global Industry Classification Standard and the Industry Classification Benchmark are used to classify businesses that participate in the service sector.
 Unlike governmental classification systems, the first level of market-based classification systems divides the economy into functionally related markets or industries.
 The second or third level of these hierarchies then reflects whether goods or services are produced.